thingstelemetry/laravel-traccar/docs/server/get-information.md

 ## Request

-Use the `TrackTelemetry\Traccar\Facades\Server` facade to get information about your Traccar server instance.
+Use the `TrackTelemetry\Traccar\Facades\Server::getInformation()` method to get information about your Traccar server instance.

 ```php
 use TrackTelemetry\Traccar\Facades\Server;